These regulations have now been updated for the 2014/15 academic session.1.1

-The decision of the Final Review Committee shall be conveyed by the Academic Registrar as soon as possible to the student and the relevant respondent or Committee/Board Chair.5.9
+The decision of the Final Review Committee shall be conveyed by the Acting Director, or his/her nominee, as soon as possible to the student and the relevant respondent or Committee/Board Chair.6.9

 The options available to the Final Review Committee shall be to:

 The decision of the Final Review Committee shall be final, and the matter shall, therefore, be regarded as closed.
 There shall be no discussion of the decision of the Final Review Committee with the student or any other person.
-The Academic Registrar will issue the student with a Completion of Procedures letter.7.
+The Acting Director will issue the student with a Completion of Procedures letter.8.

-Students who are dissatisfied with the outcome of their final review may be able to complain to the OIA providing that their complaint is eligible under its Rules (these are on the OIA website).7.3
+Students who are dissatisfied with the outcome of their appeal may be able to complain to the OIA providing that their complaint is eligible under its Rules (these are on the OIA website).8.3

 Students will need to send to the OIA a Scheme Application Form within three months of the date of the Completion of Procedures letter.
 (See 6.3 above.)
-A Scheme Application Form can be obtained from the Academic Registrar's Office and/or the Students' Union and may also be downloaded from the OIA website.
-Students should send a copy of their Completion of Procedures letter to the OIA with their Scheme Application Form.8.
+A Scheme Application Form can be obtained from the Acting Director's Office and/or the Students' Union and may also be downloaded from the OIA website.
+Students should send a copy of their Completion of Procedures letter to the OIA with their Scheme Application Form.9.